27 Awesome Things to Do in Kingston, Ontario For All Seasons

 If you just want some fresh air, you can walk along the Kingston waterfront.
 There are walking paths/sidewalks along most of the areas close to downtown, in front of Queen’s University, west towards Portsmouth, and east towards Fort Henry across the Causeway (a bridge).

-Fun Fact – the Kingston Waterfront Trails are 8 kilometres and part of a WAY longer 900 km trail that runs from Niagara Falls and into Quebec.
+Fun Fact: The Kingston Waterfront Trails are 8 kilometres and part of a much longer 900 km trail that runs from Niagara Falls and into Quebec.

 There are benches, tables, and even a pier area where people swim in the summertime.
 Definitely hang out by the water if the weather is nice – and watch the cold wind off the ice in the wintertime!